 It may be difficult to visually distinguish between smoke alarms that use long-life lithium batteries and smoke alarms that use non-lithium batteries, although some smoke alarms with long-life lithium batteries may have stickers on them indicating 10-year batteries.
 We do not want staff or volunteers to take alarms apart to look at batteries.
-Please ask residents if they know whether their existing alarms have long-life lithium batteries.
+Please ask residents if they know whether their existing alarms have long-life lithium batteries or other types of batteries.